 Based on the global sample, a business with 5,000 visitors might have 448 live chats per month, and a business with 50,000 visitors might have 1000 live chats per month.
 Until you implement your own live chat software, these metrics can be used as a basic guideline of how many live chats you may experience.

 By reviewing your website’s visit count before hiring, you can begin to construct your estimate of how many live chat agents you will need.

 With your visitor count and your rough live chat estimate in mind, consider what your operating hours will be.
 A company who offers 24-hour live chat support may need to hire more live chat agents than a company that only operates live chat from 9:00AM to 5:00PM.

 Depending on your live chat needs, we recommend that most companies new to live chat initially stick to set operating hours, such as from 9:00AM to 5:00PM.
 This will help keep you from overstaffing, and will help keep your live chats to a manageable level while you train agents.

 By enabling offline chat, your live chat agents will be able to address any missed chats the next workday.
-This information will also help you gauge the demand for 24-hour live chat availability, and decide if longer chat hours is ideal for your business.
+This information will also help you gauge the demand for 24-hour live chat availability and decide if longer chat hours are ideal for your business.